 With increased emphasis on research impact, knowledge translation and applied research, applicants are encouraged to consider options for NZ-based RSL embedded within an end-user organisation.
 This could be with a local authority, iwi organisation, government department, research-informed NGO or a research-intensive company.

-Applications for NZ-based periods of Research and Study Leave
+How to apply for Research and Study Leave